BGR Energy Systems Ltd Directors Report.

-Your directors have pleasure in presenting their 32nd Annual Report together with the audited standalone and consolidated financial statements for the year ended March 31, 2018 and the auditors reports thereon.
+Your directors have pleasure in presenting their 33rd Annual Report together with the audited financial statements for the year ended March 31,2019.

 DIVIDEND AND APPROPRIATION

-The Companys state of affairs, operations review and future outlook have been discussed and analyzed in the Management Discussion & Analysis report (Annexure VII) forming part of this Directors report.
+The Companys affairs, operations review and future outlook have been discussed and analyzed in the Management Discussion & Analysis report (Annexure VIII) forming part of this Directors report.

 SUBSIDIARIES AND JOINT VENTURES

-In terms of the Settlement and Seperation Agreement entered into with Hitachi in respect of joint venture companies viz., BGR Boilers Private Limited and BGR Turbines Company Private Limited certain transactions have been completed during the year.
-BGR Boilers Private Limited made an operating income of Rs.
-312.61 Crores and incurred a loss of Rs.
-24.51 Crores for the year.
-BGR Turbines Company Private Limited has made an operating income of Rs.
-34.90 Crores and incurred a loss of Rs.
-15.39 Crores for the year.
-These perfomance figures have not been audited.
-These JV companies have carried necessary and significant accounting adjustments consequent to the Settlement Agreement and such adjustments have been duly dealt with in the respective companys books of account and has had no impact on your Companys financial statements.
+BGR Boilers Private Limited, which supplies 660 MW super critical steam generators, had an operating income of 124.02 Crores and incurred a loss of 15.40 Crores in the year 2018-19.
+BGR Turbines Company Private Limited, which supplies 800MW super critical steam turbine generators, has had an operating income of 9.82 Crores and made a profit of 0.29 Crore in the year 2018-19.
+These JV companies have carried necessary and significant accounting adjustments consequent to the Settlement Agreement with Hitachi and such adjustments have been duly dealt with in the respective companys books of account and has had no impact on your Companys financial statements.